-The Board has three (3) members, comprising of one (1) Non-Independent Non-Executive Director and two (2) Independent Non-Executive Directors.
+The Board has four (4) members, comprising of two (2) Non-Independent Non-Executive Director and two (2) Independent Non-Executive Directors.
 This composition fulfils the requirements mandated by the Main Market Listing Requirements ("Main LR") of Bursa Malaysia Securities Berhad ("Bursa Securities") which stipulates that at least two (2) Directors or one-third of the Board, whichever is higher, must be independent.
+The Company is in the midst of identifying a suitable candidate to be appointed as the new Independent Non-Executive Director.

 The Directors have wide ranging experience and all had occupied senior positions in the public and/or private sectors.
-Two of them have experiences related to the tourism and property sectors which are the main business drivers of the Group.
+Three of them have experiences related to the tourism and property sectors which are the main business drivers of the Group.
 A brief profile of each Director is presented on pages 4 to 5 of this Annual Report.

 The balance between Independent Non-Executive Directors together with the support from management is to ensure that there is an effective representation for the shareholders.
 It further ensures that issues of strategy, performance and resources are fully addressed and investigated to take into account long-term interests of shareholders, relevant stakeholders and the community in which the Group conducts its business.
 The Independent Non-Executive Directors also bring independent judgement and challenge standards of conduct and fulfil a pivotal role in corporate accountability.
 The Directors, with their different backgrounds and specialisations, collectively bring considerable knowledge, judgement and experience to the Board that has been vital to the direction of the Group.